-The American Diabetes Association and its subsidiaries (collectively, the Association) requires all members of the Board of Directors, members of Board appointed committees and staff to act solely in the best interest of the Association without regard to their personal or business interests.
+The American Diabetes Association and its subsidiaries (collectively, ADA) requires all members of the Board of Directors, members of Board appointed committees and their related subcommittees, journal/periodical editors, and staff to act solely in the best interest of the ADA without regard to their personal or business interests.
+There are separate documents that lay out COI Guidelines for Science and Health Care Volunteers, the Professional Practice Committee, Research Grant Application Reviewers, and those involved in Public Health Service Funded Grants from the ADA.

-The Association recognizes that there may be instances where a person in the positions listed above may appear to have a conflict of interest if that person has a business or personal interest that is related to an interest of the Association.
-To ensure independence and transparency, such person may be asked to abstain from discussion or vote on the related issue, or the person may be asked to move to a location where the discussion cannot be heard.
-Such action is not intended to suggest that the person would not act in the best interest of the Association or that the person cannot be trusted to act in the best interest of the Association.
-Instead, the action protects the Association by removing any credible opportunity for an outside person to suggest that a decision was made under the influence of a conflict of interest.
+The ADA recognizes that there may be instances where a person in the positions listed above may appear to have a conflict of interest if that person has a business or personal interest that is related to an interest of the ADA.
+As part of its commitment to independence and transparency, the ADA may ask that person to take one or more of the following steps in response to the potential conflict: further disclose the conflict, abstain from discussion or vote on the related issue, or move to a location where the discussion cannot be heard.
+Such action is not intended to suggest that the person would not act in the best interest of the ADA or that the person cannot be trusted to act in the best interest of the ADA.
+Instead, the action protects the ADA by removing any credible opportunity for an outside person to suggest that a decision was made under the influence of a conflict of interest.